CA-Waterboards-OPEETA/Summarize-Demographics-Tool/README.md

 | Arabic_Perc | Percent Arabic-speaking households where English is spoken "not very well" |
 | OtherLang_Perc | Percent other language-speaking households where English is spoken "not very well" |
 | Num_of_blocks | Number of blocks used to estimate total population and averages of demographic variables; only included in output table from Summarize Demographics tool |

+### Feedback

+Please fill out this [survey](https://forms.gle/c6PiRo5QfR6wQDEE9) to let me know how the tool worked for you!